TheCarsonWest/TheCarsonWest.github.io/test/content/Statistics for Two Categorical Variables.md

 *   **Test for Independence**: Used when a single sample is taken, and two categorical variables are measured for each individual (e.g., surveying students about their major and their preferred study method).
 *   **Test for Homogeneity**: Used when separate samples are taken from two or more populations/groups, and one categorical variable is measured for each individual in each sample (e.g., taking separate samples of men and women and asking them about their preferred political party).

 Despite the conceptual difference in design, the calculations for the  $ \chi^2 $  statistic, degrees of freedom, and p-value are identical for both tests.
-For more guidance on choosing an appropriate test, refer to [[Selecting an Appropriate Inference Procedure for Categorical]].
+For more guidance on choosing an appropriate test, refer to Selecting an Appropriate Inference Procedure for Categorical.